-Green-Card Holders and Legal Immigration to the United States in 2012
+Green-Card Holders and Legal Immigration to the United States

 There are four main pathways to gain LPR status in the United States: family sponsorship, a job offer from a U.S. employer, humanitarian reasons, and selection via a green-card lottery.
 The current immigrant admission system prioritizes family-based immigrants, followed by employer-sponsored immigrants and those who arrive as humanitarian migrants.
 A total of 55,000 green cards are reserved for the green-card lottery, known as the diversity visa program.